sertit/eoreader/README.md

 and [SAR](https://eoreader.readthedocs.io/en/latest/sar.html) constellations, loading and stacking bands, clouds, DEM and spectral indices in a sensor-agnostic way.

+The goal of this library is to manage one satellite product at a time.
+To handle more complicated sets of products (such as mosaics, pairs or time series), please consider using [`EOSets`](https://github.com/sertit/eosets).

 ## Managed optical constellations

 [![Sentinel-2 SAFE and Theia Sentinel-3 OLCI and SLSTR Landsat 1 to 9 Harmonized Landsat-Sentinel PlanetScope, SkySat and RapidEye Pleiades and Pleiades-Neo SPOT-6/7 and 4/5 Vision-1 Maxar (WorldViews, GeoEye) SuperView-1 GEOSAT-2](https://zupimages.net/up/23/22/j3mz.png)](https://eoreader.readthedocs.io/en/latest/optical.html)